 It’s been a weird summer, but in a good way.

-Lindsay was gone for 9 weeks–on a missions trip and working at a Christian camp.
+Lindsay was gone for 9 weeks, first on a missions trip then working at a Christian camp.

 Cole did sports training and camps every single week.

-Cade turned 11, and now sleeps in just as late as the big kids.
+Cade turned eleven, and now sleeps in just as late as the big kids.

 Lindsay got her license, and can drive herself to early morning swim practice.